Measuring Business Innovation: Metrics & KPIs

 The Secret Sauce to Measuring Business Innovation

-So there comes a time when a company needs to ask itself if they’re successfully measuring business innovation or if they need to figure something else out to make it more worthwhile.
+So, there comes a time when a company needs to ask itself if it’s successfully measuring business innovation or if it needs to figure something else out to make it more worthwhile.
 Easy peasy, right?

 Think about it…